drone29a/clj-oauth/README.markdown

 # Server Support #

 The server support is implemented as Ring middleware.
 It depends on params middleware already having been run upstream.
+The server implementation is incomplete but available in the `server` branch.

 # Authors #

 Development funded by LikeStream LLC (Don Jackson and Shirish Andhare), see [http://www.likestream.org/opensource.html](http://www.likestream.org/opensource.html).

-Designed and developed by Matt Revelle of [Lightpost Software](http://lightpostsoftware.com).
+Designed and developed by Matt Revelle.

 Contributions from Richard Newman.